 Making your own laundry soap is one of the easiest parts of a transition to natural living.
-It is also a great way to save money on laundry detergent and is incredibly easy to do.
+It is also a great way to save money on laundry detergent and is incredibly easy to make.

-Why switch to natural laundry soap you ask?
+Why switch to natural laundry soap, you ask?
 Conventional laundry detergent is loaded with chemicals like sulfates, fragrances, phenols and more.
 Many brands contain things like petroleum distillates, which are linked to cancer and lung disease.
 Fragrances in these detergents are made of a mix of harmful chemicals.

 Luckily, making your own laundry soap is an easy and fast process!
 You only need three basic ingredients to make either a powdered or liquid laundry soap:

 - Washing Soda (Arm and Hammer Brand available at most stores)

 - Borax (20 Mule Team Borax available at most grocery stores)

 - Bar Soap (Dr. Bronner’s, Ivory, or other natural, unscented bar soap)

 Washing Soda and Borax should be available at your local grocery store on the laundry aisle.
 Natural bar soaps are in the health, beauty, or organic sections of the store, or online.
 You can also add a couple tablespoons of baking soda to help freshen clothes.

 Wonder what’s in these ingredients?
 Borax is a naturally occurring mineral made up of sodium, boron, oxygen, and water.
 It is an ingredient in most of the natural soaps available now (Seventh Generation, etc.) but it is much more inexpensive to make yourself.